thatquantumguy/qvm/README.md

 ## Key Properties

-- **Effectively Infinite Compute/Storage** — Only seeds and derivation rules are stored; computation occurs only when and where needed.
+- **Effectively Infinite Compute/Storage** — Stores only seeds and derivation rules, generating derived world state on demand during rendering or ingest operations.
 - **Global‑Scale Coherency at Minimal Cost** — Mutations can propagate to an infinite lattice using few instructions.
 - **Dual‑Mode Interpretation** — The same AST can be traversed for semantic meaning or evaluated as a spatial SDF volume.
+- **Broad Applicability** — Features a molecular composition mirroring that of our world, while remaining configurable and scriptable to support complex, high‑fidelity simulations.

 ---